SSWConsulting/SSW.Rules.Content/rules/run-rsat-from-non-domain-computer/rule.md

 ---
 type: rule
-title: Do you know how to run ADUC and other tools from a non-domain computer?
+title: Do you know how to run RSAT from a non-domain computer?
+uri: run-rsat-from-non-domain-computer
+redirects:
-uri: run-aduc-from-non-domain-computer
+  - run-aduc-from-non-domain-computer
 authors:
   - title: Chris Schultz
     url: https://www.ssw.com.au/people/chris-schultz/